tsostarics/contrastable/README.md

 <!-- badges: end -->

 This package provides utilities to set different common contrast coding schemes for use with regression models.
+Detailed usage is available in the `contrasts` vignette with `vignette('contrasts', 'contrastable')`.

 ## Installation